 An equity investor might ask for a board seat.
-That means they’ll have an input into the overall direction of the business and be involved in company decisions.
+That means they’ll have input into the overall direction of the business and will be involved in company decisions.
 The right investor will bring valuable experience and expertise to the boardroom and will be able to open doors for you with their network of contacts.
 By contrast, a lender has no ownership and therefore no involvement in business decisions.

 If you’re in a hurry to raise cash for your business, then equity financing probably isn’t your best option.
 It can take a considerable amount of time to find the right investor, and then you have to negotiate the terms of the deal and facilitate the due diligence process, among other things.
 There’s also a lot more legal work involved.
 Debt finance is usually more straightforward and you can often receive the funds in a matter of a few weeks or even days from some providers.

 Which should you choose: debt or equity?